coop152/obsidian-vaults/Year 3/Algorithms and Complexity/NP-Completeness.md

 LMAO this proof is 5 pages long, i'll pass

 # NP-Complete Problems (Week 9)
-The general strategy for proving NP-Completeness is to exhibit a polynomial time reduction from 3SAT to the language in question.
-There may be situations where reducing from other languages is more convenient.
+The general strategy for proving NP-Completeness is to exhibit a polynomial time reduction from 3SAT to the language in question, though there may be situations where reducing from other languages is more convenient.
+When constructing a polynomial time reduction from 3SAT to a language, we look for structures in that language that can simulate the variables and clauses in boolean formulas.
+Such structures are sometimes called **gadgets**.
+For example, in reducing 3SAT to CLIQUE